Skip navigation

 • tell your doctor if you have or have ever had narrow angle glaucoma (a serious eye condition that may cause vision loss), any condition that stops your bladder from emptying completely, or any condition that causes your stomach to empty slowly or incompletely.
 Your doctor may tell you not to use oxybutynin patches.

-• tell your doctor if you or any of your family members have or have ever had any type of blockage in the bladder or digestive system; gastroesophageal reflux disease (GERD, a condition in which the contents of the stomach back up into the esophagus and cause pain and heartburn); myasthenia gravis (a disorder of the nervous system that causes muscle weakness); ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum); benign prostatic hypertrophy (BPH, enlargement of the prostate, a male reproductive organ); or liver or kidney disease.
+• tell your doctor if you or any of your family members have or have ever had any type of blockage in the bladder or digestive system; gastroesophageal reflux disease (GERD, a condition in which stomach acid flows back up into the esophagus and cause pain); myasthenia gravis (a nerve problem that makes muscles weak); ulcerative colitis (a condition which causes swelling and sores in the lining of the large intestine and rectum); benign prostatic hypertrophy (BPH, enlargement of the prostate); or liver or kidney disease.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using transdermal oxybutynin, call your doctor.